scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 | other        | other          | Unassigned       |
 {: #table-3 title="Allocations of length and type combinations"}

-A service address designates a set of endpoint addresses rather than a singular one.
+A service address designates a set of endpoint addresses rather than a single one.
 A packet addressed to a service is redirected to any one endpoint address that is known to be part of the set. {{table-4}} lists the known services.

 - `RSV`: These bits are currently reserved for future use.